bloominstituteoftechnology/java-orders/README.md

 * GET /customer/order - Returns all customers with their orders
 * GET /customer/name/{custname} - Returns all orders for a particular customer based on name

-* POST /data/customer/new - Adds a new customer
+* POST /data/customer/new - Adds a new customer including any new orders
   * You can use the following as test data

 ```